 The Sacramento Farmer’s Markets are a set of weekly farmer’s markets throughout the city.
 Farmers from all over the region come to sell their produce, meats, cheeses, and other products.

-The markets are a great place to buy fresh, local, and seasonal produce.
+The markets are great places to buy fresh, local, and seasonal produce.
 They offer an opportunity to support small farmers and vendors while getting high-quality food.
 The markets are also a great place to meet new people and explore different parts of the city.

 You can find seasonal farmer’s markets and markets that are open year-round.
 There are nine farmer’s markets, with one happening almost every day!